 The Services are controlled and operated by us from the United States.
 Your information may be stored and processed in any country where we have facilities or in which we engage service providers, including the United States, which may have data protection laws that are different from those of your country.
 In addition, your information may be subject to access requests from governments, courts, or law enforcement officials in countries where it may be processed, under the laws of those countries.

-The security of your personal information is important to us, and we employ physical, technical, and administrative security measures designed to safeguard the information collected by the Services.
-We use industry standard SSL (secure socket layer technology) encryption to transfer PII.
+The security of your PI is important to us, and we employ physical, technical, and administrative security measures designed to safeguard the information collected by the Services.
+We use industry standard SSL (secure socket layer technology) encryption to transfer PI.
 Other security safeguards include, but are not limited to, data encryption, firewalls, and physical access controls to buildings and files.
 We also conduct periodic audits of our security (no less than annually) to apply best practices and reasonable industry standards.
 However, no data transmission over the Internet can be guaranteed to be completely secure.
 If there is a breach of our security, we will notify you where required by law or deemed necessary and appropriate under the circumstances.

 Account holders create a password in the registration process.
-You can help protect against unauthorized access to your account and PII by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your account.
-At registration, we assign a Member ID to each Account, and use those Member IDs to authenticate logins, allow access to the subscription content, and monitor compliance.
+You can help protect against unauthorized access to your Account and PI by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your Account.
+At registration, we assign a Member ID to each Account and use those Member IDs to authenticate logins, allow access to the subscription content, and monitor compliance.
 The Member ID is also used to authenticate users when requesting technical support.
 Access to information is limited (through user/password credentials and two-factor authentication) to those employees who require it to perform their job functions.

 A. School Accounts.
-We are committed to maintaining the security and confidentiality of your and your children’s information including, but not limited to, any Student Data, which we receive through School Accounts.
-Some of the precautions we take include (i) limiting employee access to your and your children’s PII to only those employees with a need to such access to fulfill their job responsibilities; (ii) conducting background checks on our employees and specifically upon all employees who may have access to Student Data; (iii) requiring employees to sign confidentiality agreements upon hiring; (iv) conducting regular employee privacy and data security training and education; and (v) protecting PII with commercially reasonable physical, technical, contractual, and administrative security safeguards.
+We are committed to maintaining the security and confidentiality of your and your children’s information, including, but not limited to, any Student Data, which we receive through School Accounts.
+Some of the precautions we take include (a) limiting employee access to your and your children’s PI to only those employees with a need to such access to fulfill their job responsibilities; (b) conducting background checks on our employees and, specifically, upon all employees that may have access to Student Data; (c) requiring employees to sign confidentiality agreements upon hiring; (d) conducting regular employee privacy and data security training and education; and (e) protecting PI with commercially reasonable technical, contractual, administrative, and physical security safeguards.

 Please be aware, however, that no information system can be guaranteed to be 100 percent secure, so we cannot guarantee the absolute security of your information.
 Moreover, we are not responsible for the security of information you transmit to the Services over networks that we do not control, including the internet and wireless networks.
 If you have reason to believe that your interaction with us is not secure, please contact us as described in Section 12 Contact Us below.